adamPlusPlus/adamPlusPlus/README.md

 ---

-Open to remote opportunities in Technical Project Management, Python Development, DevOps, or Computer Vision Engineering
+Seeking Technical Project Manager opportunities in Houston, TX | Open to hybrid or on-site roles